Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/go-sdk.md

     | `RetryBackoff.FetchRetryBackoffScalar` | Scales the minimum backoff exponentially. | `1` |
     | `RetryBackoff.FetchRetryTimeout` | The request timeout for retrying variant fetches. | `500 * time.Millisecond` |

+!!!info "EU Data Center"
+    If you're using Amplitude's EU data center, configure the `serverUrl` option on initialization to `https://api.lab.eu.amplitude.com`

 ### Fetch

 Fetches variants for a [user](../general/data-model.md#users) and returns the results.
 This function [remote evaluates](../general/evaluation/remote-evaluation.md) the user for flags associated with the deployment used to initialize the SDK client.